EkaterinaPolishchuk/prediction-real-estate/README.md

 # prediction-real-estate
- Server side for the Android app for predicting real estate prices for 90 days using LSTM.
+ The backend for the Android app for predicting real estate prices for 90 days using LSTM.

  prediction.py - model training and forecasting